pytorch/hub/pytorch_vision_alexnet.md

 with torch.no_grad():
     output = model(input_batch)
-# Tensor of shape 1000, with confidence scores over Imagenet's 1000 classes
+# Tensor of shape 1000, with confidence scores over ImageNet's 1000 classes
 print(output[0])
 # The output has unnormalized scores.
 To get probabilities, you can run a softmax on it.
 probabilities = torch.nn.functional.softmax(output[0], dim=0)